 Project Camelot (Kerry Cassidy): interesting videos of channels, whistleblowers, hybrids, all things strange.
 Tends towards paranoid interpretation of events.

-Before It’s News, rumormillnews, whatreallyhappened for the edges of all spectra, often too paranoid for my taste, or too ephemeral.
+Before It’s News, rumormillnews, for the edges of all spectra, some of too paranoid for my taste, or too ephemeral.
 Much of it seems like a running commentary on the mutating fears of the collective unconscious.
-However, I’m often drawn to curator Zen Gardner’s articles on beforeitsnews.com (Also see zengardner.com).
-Two discussion sites, godlikeproductions, and abovetopsecret, also fit into this decidedly mixed bag of “news.”

-Veterans Today: Especially Gordon Duff; I find many of his world news analyses riveting.
+Veterans Today: Especially Gordon Duff; I find many of his world news analyses riveting, but I am also sometimes skeptical.

 Business Insider: I appreciate lots of stuff on this site.
 Seems to have an incisive take on business news, especially.

-Reality Sandwich for wonderfully well-written essays from various authors within categories like “Psyche,” “Eco,” “Life,” “Tech,” “Commons,” “Media,” and “Multimedia.”
+Reality Sandwich for usually well-written essays from various authors within categories like “Psyche,” “Eco,” “Life,” “Tech,” “Commons,” “Media,” and “Multimedia.”

-Ecobuddhism: for thoughtful essays with a Buddhist perspective on not just ecology, but mind, psyche, spirit, wisdom, science, et.s
+Ecobuddhism: for thoughtful essays with a Buddhist perspective on not just ecology, but mind, psyche, spirit, wisdom, science, et. al.